Food and drink prohibitions: Vegetables, fruits and spices

 In Yazidism, the eating of lettuce and butter beans is taboo.
-The Muslim religious teacher and scholar, Falah Hassan Juma, links the sect's belief of evil found in lettuce to its long history of persecution by Muslims and Christians.
+The Muslim religious teacher and scholar, Falah Hassan Juma, links the sect's belief of evil found in lettuce to its long history of persecution by Muslims.
 Historical theory claims one ruthless potentate who controlled the city of Mosul in the 13th century ordered an early Yazidi saint executed.
 The enthusiastic crowd then pelted the corpse with heads of lettuce.

 The followers of Pythagoras were vegetarians, and "Pythagorean" at one time came to mean "vegetarian".
 However, their creed prohibited the eating of beans.
 The reason is unclear: perhaps the flatulence they cause, perhaps as protection from potential favism, but most likely for magico-religious reasons.
 One legend about Pythagoras' death states that he was killed after he chose not to run through a fava bean field to escape his enemies.

 Vegetables like broccoli and cauliflower, while not taboo, may be avoided by observant Jews and other religions due to the possibility of insects or worms hiding within the numerous crevices.
 Likewise, fruits such as blackberries and raspberries are recommended by kashrut agencies to be avoided as they cannot be cleaned thoroughly enough without destroying the fruit.

 The common Egyptian dish mulukhiyah, a soup whose primary ingredient is jute leaves (which did not have any other culinary purpose), was banned by the Fatimid Caliph Al-Hakim bi-Amr Allah sometime during his reign (996-1021 CE).
 The ban applied to mulukhiyah, and also to other foodstuffs said to be eaten by Sunnis.
 While the ban was eventually lifted after the end of his reign, the Druze, who hold Al-Hakim in high regard and give him quasi-divine authority, continue to respect the ban, and do not eat mulukhiyah of any kind to this day.

 Whales

 Sunni Islam permits Muslims to consume the flesh of whales that have died of natural causes as there is a famous Sunni hadith which cites Muhammad's approval of such.
 Whale meat is forbidden (haram) in Shia Islam as whales do not have scales.
-In much of the world whale meat is not eaten due to the endangerment of whales but it is not traditionally forbidden.
+In much of the world, whale meat is not eaten due to the endangerment of whales but it is not traditionally forbidden.
 In some countries, such as the United Kingdom, it is illegal to import whale meat into the country.